vtog/labGuides/source/ocp/local-mirror-registry.rst

 A running cluster needs to be updated to use the new registry/mirror.
 To create a new cluster using the local mirror & registry see:
 `Agent-Based Install Notes <./agent-based-installer-notes.html>`_

+.. attention:: The first 3 steps are only needed when moving a cluster from connected to disconnected.
+If you built the cluster "disconnected" with this registry skip to step 4.

 #.
 Extract OCP pull-secret.
 A new local file ``.dockerconfigjson`` is created.